Classes, Educational and Job Opportunities

 The course is designed as an introduction to scour processes.
 Scour leads to most bridge failures and failures of coastal structures in the U.S., and thus, is an important topic to civil engineers.
 The course will give a background on the governing processes and theory, state-of-the-art scour assessment and prediction methods.
 It will address scour around different type of structures (piles, pipelines, breakwaters, etc.) in current and wave dominated areas.
 It will also address the topic of ship propeller scour in ports, and the impact of liquefaction on scour.
 Students will gain a solid knowledge of scour processes, and will have the opportunity to apply scour assessment and prediction methods.

-Offered in Spring 2024
+Offered again in Spring 2026

 Syllabus: CGN6905SyllabusScourEr